 Also of interest is that Mercer Island has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Mercer Island is also a city of artists.
 Mercer Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mercer Island’s character.

 A relatively large number of people in Mercer Island telecommute to their jobs.
 Overall, about 10.29% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Mercer Island is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Mercer Island is a very ethnically-diverse city.
 The people who call Mercer Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mercer Island residents report their race to be White, followed by Asian.
-Important ancestries of people in Mercer Island include Irish, English, Swedish, and Italian.
+Important ancestries of people in Mercer Island include English, Irish, Swedish, and European.

 The most common language spoken in Mercer Island is English.
 Other important languages spoken here include Chinese and Spanish.